pollyweb-org/pollyweb-docs/8 📜 Manifests/👥 any-igo.dom/📜 locale.any-igo.dom.md

 About:
   Domain: locale.any-igo.dom
-  Name: Unicode Common Locale Data Repository (CLDR)
+  Title: Unicode Common Locale Data Repository (CLDR)
   Description: >
     Provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.